Sandy Gallin: Career

-Gallin produced over 20 movies as well as Broadway plays, with Dolly Parton was co-owner of the film and television production company Sandollar Productions, and was the CEO of Mirage Entertainment and Sports.
+Gallin produced over twenty movies as well as Broadway plays, with Dolly Parton as co-owner of the film and television production company Sandollar Productions, and was the chief executive officer of Mirage Entertainment and Sports.
 He was a close associate of Steve Wynn, Barry Diller, David Geffen, Diane Von Furstenberg, and Calvin Klein.

-His 70th birthday party was thrown at Donna Karan's West Village studio and was attended by Patti LaBelle, Barbra Streisand, Joan Rivers, Bette Midler, Vera Wang, Renée Zellweger, Richard Gere, Sandra Bernhard, Les Moonves, and Ron Perelman.

 Sexual harassment issues

 In 1997, Gallin was sued by two former employees alleging sexual harassment.
 The lawsuit alleged Gallin asked them to coordinate sexual visits with men, as well as to offer their sexual services to potential clients to secure relationships.
 Gallin responded with a countersuit alleging his former employees had breached their contractual obligations with his firm and produced the sexual harassment allegations by way of distraction from their violations.

 Personal life

-Gallin was openly gay.
-In February 2014, he married his boyfriend of five years and his junior by over 30 years, actor Bryan Fox.
-They filed for divorce in August 2015.

 Gallin was first diagnosed with cancer in 1988.
 On April 21, 2017, Gallin died following a long battle with multiple myeloma.
 He was 76.